George O'Callaghan: Playing career

 At the end of June 2010 George decided to return to Cork City to help the club's attempt to achieve promotion from the First Division.
 He made his debut on 23 July against Finn Harps.
 He left the club once again before the end of the year.
-In February 2011 he joined League One side Brentford on a two-week trial.
+In February 2011, he joined League One side Brentford on a two-week trial.
 He signed for Conference National club Cambridge United on non-contract terms in April 2011.
-However, he was never utilised by the club in his brief time there.
-In October 2011 he signed for DPMM FC, the only professional football club in Brunei.
+However, the club never utilised him in his brief time there.
+In October 2011, he signed for DPMM FC, the only professional football club in Brunei.
 He had previously spent a brief period at the club between his time at Port Vale and Cork City.
-He had decided to leave both the club and the country as his family were not enjoying life in the Far East.
+He had decided to leave the club and the country as his family did not enjoy life in the Far East.
 O'Callaghan signed for Dover Athletic of the Conference South in September 2012.

+He came out of retirement to play for Rockmount of the Munster Senior League Senior Premier Division in December 2016.